g-bpg/document/document.md

 - Don't post pornography or NSFW/NSFW content.
 This isn't /h/.
 - Don't post people's dox.
-- Don't aggressively shill other communities/channels.
-  - This isn't to say you can't do it if it pertains to a discussion.
-Just don't DM people/spam channels advertising whatever.
 - Don't spam.
+  - You can shill things and advertise, provided it isn't spamming or it somewhat pertains to a conversation.
-- Keep things civil.
+- Keep things somewhat civil.
-- Off-topic discussion belongs in off-topic channels.
+- Please keep discussion in their respective channels.
+Keep shitposting in #shitposting.

 ## That's all folks!
 Congratulations, you have reached the end of the document.